ponchotang/TetrisFriendsBot/README.md

 ﻿#TetrisFriendsBot

-This is a Bot developed in Java that plays either the 2P or 6P game mode on TetrisFriends at www.tetrisfriends.com
+This is a Bot developed in Java that plays either the 2P or 6P game mode on TetrisFriends at www.tetrisfriends.com A demonstration of this bot can be found here: https://www.youtube.com/watch?v=Gh3iFrAFOwU

+Note: at 1:05, the bot makes a bad move due to one of the actions not registering.
+This is an issue that occurs occasionally and I believe it is due to the delay for keypresses not being sufficient.

+However, this blunder also shows the bots ability to recover.

 #How it works